 active time: 10 min

-- 3 tablespoons Spanish extra virgin olive oil
+- 2 tablespoons extra virgin olive oil or grapeseed oil

-- 12 oz (340gr) Pimientos de Padrón – rinsed and thoroughly dried on a kitchen towel
+- 12 oz (340 g) Pimientos de Padrón – rinsed and thoroughly dried on a kitchen towel

 - sea salt to taste

-- Heat a large heavy-bottomed skillet over high heat.
-When the pan is hot, add the oil and peppers and toss well.
+- Heat a large heavy-bottomed skillet over medium-high heat.
+When the pan is hot, add the oil and peppers and toss until the peppers are well coated with the oil.
 Sauté for 4 to 5 minutes until peppers are golden-brown and blistered; tossing only occasionally.
-Transfer to a plate lined with paper towels and sprinkle with salt to taste.
-Place in a serving bowl and serve warm.
+Transfer to a plate lined with paper towels and sprinkle with the salt.
+Transfer to a serving bowl and serve warm.